Feder1co5oave/GameOfLife/README.md

 	cd src
 	make -f makefile.mic main.ff.out

+When switching from one makefile to the other, remember to `make clean` beforehand, or use the `-B` flag.

 Verification
 ---------------------------

-The graphical version allows to easily verify the correctness by providing some sample well-known patterns.
+The graphical version allows to easily verify the correctness by providing some example well-known patterns.
 For example, try running

 	./main.x.out --height 500 --width 500 --step 1000 --engines --guns

 to see some Schick's Engines lose battle to a batallion of Gosper's Guns.

+To check that all programs produce consistent results, the `--check` (`-c`) flag can be used.
+If enabled, the program outputs a pair of 128-bit hex-encoded hashes computed from the matrix at its first and last iteration, respectively.
+For any given pair _width,height_, the initial state should always be the same and, for any given pair _initial state,steps_, the final state should always be the same.

 Running
 ----------------------------

-Apart from the graphical version, all executable are to be run in this way:
+All executable are typically run in this way:

-	./main.out <size> <steps> <threads>
+	./main.out -w <width> -h <height> -s <steps> -t <threads>

-where `<size>` is the side length of the square matrix, `<steps>` is the number of iterations to be computed and `<threads>` is the number of workers to be run.
-No output is printed.
+No output is printed, unless the `-c` flag is present.
 The matrix is randomly initialized before starting the actual computation.